neftjs/neft/stringifying.coffee.md

 These functions solve this problem.

-You can also use this functions to clone complex structures.
+You can also use these functions to clone complex structures.

 	'use strict'